May 10th, 1899– Fred Astaire:

 Astaire remains an incomparable male Style Icon.
 I can’t imagine any other man today who could get away with wearing a necktie as a belt (well, maybe Justin Timberlake).
 No matter the plunge, pirouette or position Astaire was photographed, his clothing always fit him perfectly.
 Astaire always opted for bespoke suits.
 He made sure that they had the range of motion needed and were never restricting while still holding their form and style.
 Astaire’s contribution to Men’s Fashion is sans pareil.

-Astaire was fit, trim and active well into his 80s, checking out in 1987, at just 88-years-old.
+Astaire was fit, trim and active in to his 80s, checking out in 1987, at just 88 years old.
 He concludes his memoir Steps In Time (1959) with the modest:

 “I just dance.”